CodeIbo/Creator-API/README.md

 Now you can work on development enviroment, server is autorefreshing always when detect changes in files.

-:heavyxclamationmark: **WARNING** sometimes after first time instalation packages you will get error ( _error:something went wrong installing the "sharp" module cannot find module_ ).
-Just use command : `npm rebuild --verbose sharp` .
+:heavy_exclamation_mark:**WARNING** sometimes after first time instalation packages you will get error (_error:something went wrong installing the "sharp" module cannot find module_).
+Just use command: `npm rebuild --verbose sharp` .
 More information about this issue, you can find [there](https://github.com/gatsbyjs/gatsby/issues/24559)